fortyfive-ai/gsplat/RTX5090_SETUP.md

 This guide provides step-by-step instructions to set up gsplat on machines with NVIDIA RTX 5090 GPUs.

+## Prompt

+create a virtual environment to set up the project referencing @README.md. the GPU is 5090 so you should think hard to come up with a solution that is compatible with the gpu and the gsplat.
+Do tests when you are not certain.

+Run @README.md evaluation section to make sure it really works and can train gaussian.

+the Gaussian densification step matters.
+Can we fix this ?

 ## Prerequisites

 - NVIDIA RTX 5090 GPU